 The qualifier local is important to note.
 If we seek a global inverse then other ideas are needed.
-If the function is everywhere injective then logically F(x) = y defines $F^{-1}(y) = x$ and $F^{-1}$ so constructed in single-valued by virtue of the injectivity of F. However, for differentiable mappings, one might wonder how can the criteria of global injectivity be tested via the differential.
+If the function is everywhere injective then logically F(x) = y defines $F^{-1}(y) = x$ and F^{-1} so constructed in single-valued by virtue of the injectivity of F. However, for differentiable mappings, one might wonder how can the criteria of global injectivity be tested via the differential.
 Even in the one-dimensional case a vanishing derivative does not indicate a lack of injectivity; $f(x) = x^3$ has $f^{-1}(y) = \sqrt[3]{y}$ and yet f'(0) = 0 (therefore f'(0) is not invertible).
-One the other hand, we'll see in the examples that follow that even if the derivative is invertible over a set it is possible for the values of the mapping to double-up and once that happens we cannot find a single-valued inverse function Remark 4.1.3.
+One the other hand, we'll see in the examples that follow that even if the derivative is invertible over a set it is possible for the values of the mapping to double-up and once that happens we cannot find a single-valued inverse function3 Remark 5.1.3.
 James R. Munkres' Analysis on Manifolds good for a different proof.

 Another good place to read the inverse function theorem is in James R. Munkres Analysis on Manifolds.
 That text is careful and has rather complete arguments which are not entirely the same as the ones given in Edwards.
-Munkres' text does not use the contraction mapping principle, instead the arguments are more topological in nature. &lt;sup>5there are scientists and engineers who work with multiply-valued functions with great success, however, as a point of style if nothing else, we try to use functions in math.
+Munkres' text does not use the contraction mapping principle, instead the arguments are more topological in nature.
+3there are scientists and engineers who work with multiply-valued functions with great success, however, as a point of style if nothing else, we try to use functions in math.
 To give some idea of what I mean by topological let be give an example of such an argument.
 Suppose $F : \mathbb{R}^n \to \mathbb{R}^n$ is continuously differentiable and F'(p) is invertible.
 Here's a sketch of the argument that F'(x) is invertible for all x near p as follows: - 1. the function $g : \mathbb{R}^n \to \mathbb{R}$ defined by g(x) = det(F'(x)) is formed by a multinomial in the component functions of F'(x).
 This function is clearly continuous since we are given that the partial derivatives of the component functions of F are all continuous. - 2. note we are given F'(p) is invertible and hence $det(F'(p)) \neq 0$ thus the continuous function g is nonzero at p.
-It follows there is some open set U containing p for which $0 \notin g(U)$ - 3. we have $det(F'(x)) \neq 0$ for all $x \in U$ hence F'(x) is invertible on U. I would argue this is a topological argument because the key idea here is the continuity of g.
-Topology is the study of continuity in general.
-Remark 4.1.4.
-James J. Callahan's Advanced Calculus: a Geometric View, good reading.
+It follows there is some open set U containing p for which $0 \notin g(U)$ - 3. we have $det(F'(x)) \neq 0$ for all $x \in U$ hence F'(x) is invertible on U.

 In Munkres the inverse function theorem is given for r-times differentiable functions.
-In short, a $C^r$ function with invertible differential at a point has a $C^r$ inverse function local to the point.
+In short, a C^r function with invertible differential at a point has a C^r inverse function local to the point.
 Edwards also has arguments for r > 1, see page 202 and arguments and surrounding arguments.
-4.2 implicit function theorem Consider the problem of solving $x^2 + y^2 = 1$ for y as a function of x.
+5.2 implicit function theorem Consider the problem of solving $x^2 + y^2 = 1$ for y as a function of x.